 Are out-of-network telehealth visits covered?

 I am enrolled in the MIT Traditional or MIT Choice Health Plan.
 I was previously seeing an out-of-network behavioral health provider via office visits.
 My provider has switched to telehealth virtual visits during the pandemic.
 Will the MIT Traditional and MIT Choice Health Plans still cover the visits if they are now out-of-network telehealth visits?

-The MIT Traditional and Choice Plans will temporarily cover behavioral health out-of-network virtual visits, regardless of how the visit is conducted (telephonic or telehealth).
-The temporary coverage is outlined below:
+The MIT Traditional and Choice Plans cover behavioral health out-of-network virtual visits, regardless of how the visit is conducted (telephonic or telehealth).
+The coverage is outlined below:

 - The MIT Traditional Plan will reimburse up to $60 per visit (the remaining cost is the responsibility of the member).
 This aligns with how out of network office visits are paid on the Traditional Plan currently.
 If the out of network telehealth visits are for COVID related treatment, the cost-share will be waived.